Edgardo Cozarinsky

-Life
+Life and career

 Cozarinsky was born to an Argentine family of Ukrainian-Jewish descent.
-His name reflects his mother's enthusiasm for the writings of Edgar Allan Poe, while his surname comes from his grandparents, Ukrainian Jewish immigrants who arrived in Argentina from Kyiv and Odesa in the late nineteenth century.
+His name reflects his mother's enthusiasm for the writings of Edgar Allan Poe, while his surname comes from his grandparents, Ukrainian Jewish immigrants who arrived in Argentina from Kiev and Odessa in the late nineteenth century.

 After an adolescence spent in neighbourhood cinemas showing double bills of old Hollywood films and reading an inordinate amount of fiction in Spanish, English and French (favourite authors – Robert Louis Stevenson, Joseph Conrad, Henry James), he studied literature at Buenos Aires University, wrote for local and Spanish cinephile magazines, and published an early essay on James, which he developed from his university thesis – El laberinto de la apariencia (The Labyrinth of Appearance, 1964), a book which he later suppressed.
 In his early twenties he became acquainted with Jorge Luis Borges, Adolfo Bioy Casares and Silvina Ocampo in Buenos Aires.
 In 1973 he won a literary prize for his essay on gossip as narrative device in the writings of James and Proust.
 In 1974 he published Borges y el cine, a book that he expanded in every reprint (Spain, 1978 and 2002, and translations).
-He has since that time also declined to have this book reprinted.
+He thereafter, however, declined to have this book reprinted.

 Cozarinsky visited Europe from September 1966 to June 1967, stopping for a visit to New York City on his return to Buenos Aires.
 Arriving back home, he more fully committed himself to his writing.
 He wrote for the culture sections of the Argentine weeklies Primera Plana and Panorama, then he produced his first film.
-It was an underground feature shot on weekends over the course of a year, knowing that it could not pass the local censorship of the period.
+It was an underground feature shot on weekends over the course of a year, knowing as he did that it could not pass the local censorship of the period.
 It was nevertheless screened at festivals throughout Europe and the United States.
 Its title was already a challenge – ...
 (Puntos suspensivos – Dot Dot Dot).

 During the turmoil of Argentina's Dirty War, Cozarinsky left Buenos Aires for Paris, where he concentrated on his filmmaking.
 He produced fiction films and "essays", mixing documentary material with personal reflections on the material.
 The most distinguished of these is La Guerre d'un seul homme (One Man's War, 1981), a confrontation between Ernst Jünger's wartime diaries and French newsreels of the occupation period.
 At a time when European television networks were willing to support such ventures, Cozarinsky was able to develop this approach in a series of original works.